Only clients of Lyons Law Corporation may make online payments through this website. Third-party payments are not permitted.

 Lyons Law Corporation Barristers & Solicitors 204-1110 Government St. | Victoria, BC V8W 1Y2 p.
 (250) 590-1030 | f.
 (250) 590-1042 | firstname.lastname@example.org www.lyons.law

 I have spent most of my legal career assisting individuals and communities with litigation matters, including environmental issues and Aboriginal rights and title.
-I have represented clients in court and regulatory proceedings, and have appeared before British Columbia Supreme Court and Court of Appeal, the Environmental Appeals Board, and the Canada Energy Regulator (formerly the National Energy Board).
+I have represented clients in court and regulatory proceedings, and have appeared before the British Columbia Supreme Court and Court of Appeal, the Environmental Appeals Board, and the Canada Energy Regulator (formerly the National Energy Board).

 Administrative and Regulatory Law